ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 In our case, **the data access tier will be Entity Framework**, and it totally makes sense since this tier is a way to abstract your database, which is exactly what Entity Framework already does.

-Many ideas found in this post were stolen from [this article][asp-net-article] on the offical ASP.NET website and it describes how to implement the Repository and Unit of Work patterns.
+Many ideas found in this post were stolen from [this article][asp-net-article] on the offical ASP.NET website which describes how to implement the Repository and Unit of Work patterns.

 ## The Context

 The first thing I do when I start an Entity Framework project is to **disable lazy loading**.
 Lazy loading saves a minimal amount of lines of code and can result in serious performance issues.
 The obvious example is the case in which you access a navigation property inside a loop.
 If you did not eagerly load this property, then there will be a trip to the database at every iteration.
 I prefer doing eager loading when at all possible.

 When I disable lazy loading, I usually also **disable proxy creation**.
-Proxy creation is necessary for lazy loading, and also makes sure that the context stays in sync when you modify an entity.
+Proxy creation is necessary for lazy loading, and also makes sure that the context automatically stays in sync when you modify an entity.
 When you turn it off, the changes will be synced when `DetectChanges` is called on the context.
 I haven't seen any evidence that one method or the other is better performance-wise, and since we will not be using lazy loading, then I choose to turn off proxy creation as well.

 This logic will usually be in the constructor of your context: